AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

        X := Increment (X);
        X := X + 1;
        --  info: overflow check proved
-    end Show_Modularity_Expression;
+    end Show_Modularity;

 Contracts
 ---------------------------------------------------------------------

-Though they are perfectly suited for formal verification, Ada 2012 contracts are primarily designed to be checked at runtime.
+Though they are perfectly suited for formal verification, Ada contracts are primarily designed to be checked at runtime.
 Code that verifies the contracts at runtime can be generated by the compiler using the appropriate switch, which is ``-gnata``.
-If an Ada 2012 contract does not hold at a given subprogram call, an exception, named :ada:`assert_failure`, will be raised.
+If an Ada contract does not hold at a given subprogram call, an exception, named :ada:`assert_failure`, will be raised.
 This is particularly convenient during development and testing, but execution of assertions, and in